Zanooon97/Tado_X_HA_Integration/README.md

 # Tado X Home Assistant Integration

-This custom component integrates Tado devices using a refresh token and home ID.
+This custom component integrates Tado devices using the OAuth2 device authorization flow and a home ID.
 The config flow validates your credentials against the Tado API and prevents duplicate entries.

 ## Installation